jundalisay/superb/content/en/research/mohammad/quran/sura-090.md

 17. And then being among those who believed and advised one another to patience and advised one another to compassion.
 18. Those are the companions of the right.

-Said to be Adam (upon him be peace).
-1795Of good and evil.
-1796i.e., the steep incline or obstacle.
-In other words, he has not spent in the cause of AllŒh but only boasts of spending in front of others.
-1797Or "the companions of good fortune," i.e., those who receive their records in their right hands and proceed to Paradise.
-635S´rah 90 – al-Balad
-JuzÕ 30
 19. But they who disbelieved in Our signs – those are the companions of the left.
-1798
 20. Over them will be fire closed in.
-1799